defender4git/dfx_ai_trader_signal/README.md

-# AI Trading Signal Generatoe
+# AI Trading Signal Generator

 A professional AI-powered trading system that analyzes technical indicators and generates trading signals using multiple AI providers.
 Features a modern web interface for real-time market analysis and automated trading execution.